infosecn1nja/Red-Teaming-Toolkit/README.md

 * **datasploit** is an OSINT Framework to perform various recon techniques on Companies, People, Phone Number, Bitcoin Addresses, etc., aggregate all the raw data, and give data in multiple formats. https://github.com/DataSploit/datasploit

 ## Weaponization
+* **Evil-Droid** Evil-Droid is a framework that create & generate & embed apk payload to penetrate android platforms. https://github.com/M4sc3r4n0/Evil-Droid
+* **TheFatRat** An Easy tool to Generate Backdoor for bypass AV and Easy Tool For Post exploitation attack like browser attack,dll .
+This tool compiles a malware with popular payload  and then the compiled malware can be execute on windows, android, mac . . https://github.com/Screetsec/TheFatRat
+* **Microsploit** a Simple tool and not very special but this tool fast and easy create backdoor office exploitation using module metasploit packet.
+Like Microsoft Office in windows or mac , Open Office in linux  , Macro attack , Buffer Overflow in word .
+Work in kali rolling , Parrot , Backbox .. https://github.com/Screetsec/Microsploit
 * **WinRAR Remote Code Execution** Proof of Concept exploit for CVE-2018-20250. https://github.com/WyAtu/CVE-2018-20250
 * **Composite Moniker** Proof of Concept exploit for CVE-2017-8570. https://github.com/rxwx/CVE-2017-8570
 * **Exploit toolkit CVE-2017-8759** is a handy python script which provides pentesters and security researchers a quick and effective way to test Microsoft .NET Framework RCE. https://github.com/bhdresh/CVE-2017-8759